alexinator1/yii2-jta/README.md

 ```

+## Failed use cases

+If you find any usecases where extension doesn't  work properly.
+Please feel free to issue it or send me to email.
+We will try to handle it ASAP.

 ## License

 **yii2 junction table attributes ** is released under the MIT License.
 See the bundled `LICENSE.md` for details.